Conversation Outline

 Participants

 A description of who the agent is going to talk to.
-The more the agent knows about who it's speaking with, the better job it does — adjusting its language, depth, examples, and approach to match the audience.
+The more the agent knows about the audience, the more precisely it can adjust language, depth, examples, and tone.

 Example: "Enterprise SaaS customers with 50+ seats who renewed in the last 90 days."